vinitkumar/white-paper/README.md

 - Fork the project.
 - Change the fields in _config.yml.
 - Change the links in header.html.
+- Change the favicons in images/favicons and favico.ico.

 Test the website live while editing the code: